Want to set financial new year’s resolutions? Looking for money saving new year’s resolutions?

 If you are dealing with credit card debt, you are not alone.
 According to a recent poll conducted by Go Banking Rates, 30% of Americans have between $1001 and $5000 in credit card debt, 15% have $5001 or more in credit card debt, and about 6% have more than $10,000 in credit card debt.

-Carrying an exorbitant credit card balance means spending tons of money on interest.
+Carrying an exorbitant credit card balance means spending tons of money on interest, which can be reduced through personal loans or other financial tools.
 By chipping away at your current balance, you are ditching debt and the interest that adds up against you.

 When it comes to paying off debt, it’s important to have a specific goal.
 Otherwise, there’s a good chance your New Year’s financial resolution will slowly peter out.
-Set a specific monthly goal for yourself regarding how much debt you want to pay off and factor that into your budget.
+Set a specific monthly goal for yourself regarding how much debt you want to pay off, and consider options like debt consolidation loans to simplify repayments.

 #8.
 Search for Scholarships